zama-ai/concrete-ml/docs/simple_compilation.md

 )
 ```

-Fourth, we need to define the quantization to 3 bits, and can then fit the model.
+## Quantization

+**Concrete-ML** requires that data and model parameters be integer values, so models trained in floating point need to be quantized, as described in the [the quantization documentation](quantization.md).
+For this dataset, which has 4 dimensions, we can quantize inputs and parameters to 3 bits.

 <!--pytest-codeblocks:cont-->